jzerez/discrete_final_project/README.md

     X = X + n
 ```

+For a graph with many non-maximal cliques, for instance, a sufficiently large complete graph, the algorithm with pivots performs much better.
+This is due to the fact that every time we call the algorithm, we do not iterate through the neighbors of our pivot.
+This is efficient because we know that given the maximal clique of the pivot, the nodes in `N(pivot)` cannot form a maximal clique with each other because we know that they are all connect to the pivot.
+After finding all of the maximal cliques between `P-N(pivot)`, we consider the case `P'` as the set of nodes that have possible cliques within the set `N(pivot)` because we have previously removed the nodes that have been passed through.
+Since we know that any node in `P'` has a connection with pivot, it cannot form any more maximal cliques within itself.
+Thus, we can disregard them.

 ## Resources
 * [An Overview of Algorithms for Network Survivability](https://www.hindawi.com/journals/isrn/2012/932456/)
 * [https://www.math.arizona.edu/~glickenstein/math443f14/sadeghi.pdf](Survivable Network Design with Vertex and Edge Connectivity Constraints)